 - Preheat oven to 350 degrees.

-- Cut rounds out of each slice of bread (not using crusts) to desired size (we like 1 1/2” rounds).
+- Cut rounds out of each slice of bread (not using crusts) to desired size (we like 1 1/2 to 2” rounds).
 Place on a cookie sheet and bake for around 7 minutes until lightly toasted.

 - Taste again, adjust salt and cayenne as needed.
 If cucumbers are bitter (some can be, especially if they are young), add a dash of sugar.